Student Research Assistants

 If you are interested in gaining research experience by working with ECU Psychology faculty members, here are the steps to follow for your application:

-• A list of faculty mentors for spring 2025 research experience opportunities will be available on this page starting Monday, October 14th, 2024.
+• A list of faculty mentors for spring 2025 research experience opportunities is available here: PSYC_Mentors_Spring25.

 • Once students have studied this document, they may complete the research assistantship application via the link in the document.